TanzyRyan/F1WebScrapper/README.md

 ## Current state
-Sadly, as of 20/9/2024, due to changes in the formatting of the F1 webpage,this web scrapper is no longer working :(
+Sadly, as of 20/9/2024, due to changes in the formatting of the F1 webpage, this web scrapper is no longer working :(